 - Total carbohydrates- 41 g

 - Protein- 5 g

 Using this information, we can answer if this type of rice is fattening or not.
 Unlike the traditional white rice, the parboiled rice appears to have fewer calories.
 It also has fewer carbs but more protein and fiber.

-Due to its fewer calories and carb intake, it is less likely that this type of rice will make you fat.
+Due to its fewer calories and carb intake, it is less likely that this type of rice will make you gain weight.
 However, this is only the case if you abide by the recommended servings.
 If you were to increase the number of cups you cook, you would consume more calories.
 Consequently, you would end up gaining extra weight due to the increase in the daily caloric intake.

 The Health Benefits of Eating Converted Rice

 Besides enriched flavors, there is so much to gain from consuming parboiled rice.
 Some of these gains include:

 Regular consumption of parboiled rice gives you more than just fiber and protein.
 It is also rich in calcium and iron, meaning you get to acquire these two vital nutrients.

 Starch present in converted rice acts as a prebiotic.
 It means that it is more of a nutrient that boosts the growth of healthy bacteria in your gut.